chaseruskin/orbit/docs/src/6_commands/5_edit.md

 config.toml file.
 Explicitly setting the '--editor' option will override any previously determined value.

-The ip's project directory must be located on the ORBIT_PATH.
+The ip's project directory must be located on the DEV_PATH.
 The ip's project path will be passed as an argument to the text editor command.
 For example, if EDITOR="code", then the command orbit will execute is:
 `code <ip-path>`.